 In addition to its famous art attractions, the Tulsa Arts District is also the home base for the Tulsa Symphony Orchestra, and offers a variety of family-friendly destinations like the Woody Guthrie Center filled with relics and exhibits focused on the folk music icon.
 After exploring the area with Tulsa Bicycle Tours, grab a quick bite to eat from Coney Island Hot Weiners, or fuel up with offerings at Laffa Medi-Eastern Restaurant & Bar or Mexicali Border Café.
-Visitors can also pick up delectable chocolate truffles from Glacier Bean to Bar before meeting a friend for coffee at Chimera or Gypsy Coffee House.
+Visitors can also pick up delectable chocolate truffles from Glacier Dessert Bar before meeting a friend for coffee at Chimera or Gypsy Coffee House.
 Popular events like the Williams Route 66 Marathon & Half Marathon or the monthly First Friday Art Crawl are other great opportunities to spend some quality time getting to know the neighborhood.

 In recent years, Tulsa’s Pearl District, one of the oldest neighborhoods in the city, has seen a return to the area’s original pedestrian-friendly, multi-use atmosphere as a premier arts and entertainment destination.
 Anchored by Tulsa Centennial Park, guests and locals can now stroll down the section of Peoria Avenue that once went by the name of Pearl and enjoy views of the downtown skyline while walking.

 Alternative arts abound in the Pearl District, referenced by the Pearl District Mural, an official introduction to the area.
 The Made in Oklahoma craft beer business booms at Dead Armadillo Brewery & Taproom, and the DIY punk aesthetic thrives at the annual Tulsa Punk Rock Flea Market held each spring.
 Creative minds meet over a cup of joe at The Phoenix coffeehouse or local roastery Cirque Coffee, before visiting the fashionable innovators at Two Guys Bow Tie Co who peddle a variety of unique wooden handcrafts.
 Music fans can catch a local show while chowing down on gastropub fare from Soul City of Tulsa’s scenic outdoor patio or discover new bands and rare vinyl finds at Josey Records Tulsa.